 The benefits of this can be viewed here and you may find that our experts can help turn your different debts into one easy repayment per month, often with a lower interest rate.

 - Reduce the amount going out from your account each month

 - Leave you with just one monthly repayment to manage

 - Reduce the interest rate on the total debt

 - Improve your credit score and credit history

 It is important to bear in mind that although debt consolidation may reduce your monthly amount, if the term is increased the total you have to pay back may be more over all.
 It is important to ask your broker these questions and weigh up all the options to manage your debt.

 Lists for the new year should not only be about getting healthy physically, ultimately living well includes financial wellbeing.
 Make a list of all the debt contracts you currently have and work out what the charges and interest amount to each month.

-Reorder these debts by priority, such as your mortgage being first on the list, as well as loans and overdrafts.
+Reorder these debts by priority, manage money, such as your mortgage being first on the list, as well as loans and overdrafts.
 Competition is steep between lenders and some may be willing to renegotiate your terms and conditions.
 If you own a property for example, then you might want to look at remortgaging.